-Colin Kaepernick to start in first NFL season game since anthem protest
+Kaepernick starts, loses first NFL season game since anthem protest

 Story highlights

-- Colin Kaepernick will start when the San Francisco 49ers play the Buffalo Bills Sunday
+- Colin Kaepernick was the starter when the San Francisco 49ers played the Buffalo Bills Sunday

 - He has been praised and condemned for kneeling during the national anthem

-(CNN)San Francisco 49er Colin Kaepernick will be scrutinized anew on Sunday, as he takes to New Era Field in Orchard Park, New York, to lead his team against the Buffalo Bills.
+In the end, Kaepernick and his teammates were crushed 45-16 in a game that was about something besides football.

+Kaepernick is one of the most famous athletes in the United States.
+Time magazine put him on the cover.
+Kaepernick's No. 7 jersey has become the NFL's top seller.

-The NFL quarterback became famous far beyond the world of football when during the 2016 preseason he began sitting -- then later kneeling -- during the US national anthem, saying he didn't want to "show pride in a flag for a country that oppresses black people and people of color."
+It's all because during the 2016 preseason he began sitting -- then later kneeling -- during the US national anthem, saying he didn't want to "show pride in a flag for a country that oppresses black people and people of color."

 His protest thrust the Black Lives Matter movement, which has mobilized nationwide protests and other civil actions against alleged police mistreatment of African-Americans, firmly into the NFL and started a national debate.

 Was Kaepernick insulting Old Glory or -- by taking a knee -- using his First Amendment rights to stand up for the black community?
-Time magazine put him on the cover.

 It was a lot of attention for someone who wasn't doing so great on the field.
 Once a hero for leading the 49ers to a Super Bowl, Kaepernick had been relegated to a bench warmer this season.

-That's about to change.
-After weeks of watching quarterback Blaine Gabbert struggle, coach Charles "Chip" Kelly has called on Kaepernick to start in Sunday's game, which will kickoff at 1 p.m.
-ET.
+That changed Sunday.
+After weeks of watching quarterback Blaine Gabbert struggle, coach Charles "Chip" Kelly called on Kaepernick to start against the Bills.

 'Needs to show respect'

-The Buffalo fans -- pro and con -- are ready.
+The Buffalo fans -- pro and con -- were ready.

+A guy sold T-shirts outside the stadium with a photo of Kaepernick in a rifle scope's crosshairs, the New York Post reported.
+Somebody created a Kaepernick tackling dummy that fans took turns plowing into, the Post said.

 "When Colin Kaepernick comes in to our house, he needs to show respect," C.J.
 Zimmerman told CNN affiliate WIVB.
-He's leading a movement for fans inside the stadium to sing the national anthem.
+He led a movement for fans inside the stadium to sing the national anthem.

-But a group called Just Resisting plans to gather outside the stadium and take a knee when the national anthem is played, WIVB reported.
+But not everybody was against Kaepernick.
+A group called Just Resisting gathered outside the stadium and took a knee when the national anthem was played to show their support of Kaepernick, WIVB reported.
+"Stand up against racism," one of their signs said.

-In terms of football, Kaepernick is under deep pressure.
-The 49ers have a lousy 1-4 record this season.
+Kaepernick could have used some help on the field.
+He completed 13 of 29 passes for one touchdown and ran eight times for 66 yards in the loss.
+The 49ers, now 1-5, certainly hoped for more from the star.

-Kaepernick hasn't started a game since Nov.
-1, 2015.
+Of course, Kaepernick hasn't started a game since November 1, 2015.
 Last season he had a 2-6 record as a starter under former coach Jim Tomsula before being benched in favor of Gabbert.
 Kaepernick was later placed on season-ending injured reserve with a left shoulder injury.

 Criticized by Trump